Religious & Cultural

 A major trend for 2025-2026 is the growth of "In-Absentia" rites.
 For those who are physically unable to travel due to health, age, or financial constraints, digital services have become a bridge.

-Real-World Example 1: A family in London sends their father's ashes via a specialized courier service to a verified organization in Varanasi.
-The family joins a Zoom or WhatsApp video call at 6:00 AM India time.
-They watch the priest perform the puja at the Dashashwamedh Ghat and witness the immersion in real-time, receiving a certificate and a video recording afterward.
+Example (a hypothetical illustration): A family in the United States might send their father's ashes via a specialized courier service to a verified organization in Varanasi, then join a video call at 6:00 AM India time.
+They could watch the priest perform the puja at the Dashashwamedh Ghat and witness the immersion in real time, receiving a certificate and a video recording afterward.

 • Keeping Ashes at Home: Hindu tradition strongly discourages keeping ashes in the house for long periods.
 It is believed to "bind" the soul to the earthly plane.
 It is better to store them at a crematorium or a dedicated locker until they can be scattered.